 Dear County and District Superintendents and Charter School Administrators:

-The next triennial updates are due no later than June 30, 2012.
+The next triennial updates to the Countywide Plans for Provision of Educational Services to Expelled Students are due no later than June 30, 2015.

 The plan shall enumerate existing educational alternatives for expelled pupils, identify gaps in educational services to expelled pupils, and strategies for filling those service gaps.
 The plan shall also identify alternative placements for pupils who are expelled and placed in district community day school programs, but who fail to meet the terms and conditions of their rehabilitation plan or who pose a danger to other district pupils, as determined by the governing board.

-After consultation with the Student Programs and Services Steering Committee (SPSSC) of the California County Superintendents Educational Services Association, it was recommended, that starting in 2012, with the support of the SPSSC, the plans also address behavioral intervention approaches used to minimize the number of suspensions and expulsions, including a focus on how such practices relate to the disproportionate number of minority students being suspended or expelled.
+In 2012, the recommended content of the Countywide Plan was amended to address additional, more detailed questions that were raised and supported by the State School Attendance Review Board and the Student Programs and Services Steering Committee of the California County Superintendents Educational Services Association.
+These questions concern behavioral intervention approaches used to minimize the number of suspensions and expulsions, including a focus on how such practices may impact any disproportionate number of minority students being suspended or expelled.

-Please submit both a hard copy and an electronic version of the 2012 countywide plan no later than June 30, 2012.
+Please submit both a hard copy and an electronic version of the 2015 Countywide Plan no later than June 30, 2015.
 Submit the hard copy of the plan to:

 Dan Sackheim, Education Programs Consultant